MiniVP/Pan/README.md

 * Pan-UV : *UltraViolet* : uses a UV sensor to record UV index every few minutes

 See the README files inside those folders to get more information about each station.

+> This repository is mirrored to GitHub from https://gitlab.com/MiniVP/Pan.